Home Inventory Checklist for Insurance Claims: What You Actually Need

 Why a Mental List Isn't Enough

 Insurance adjusters work from documented evidence.
-When you file a claim for a total loss, you'll be asked to provide a detailed list of everything you owned — with descriptions, estimated values, and ideally proof of purchase.
+Under a standard HO-3 homeowners policy — the most common form in the U.S. per the NAIC — personal property is typically insured up to 50–70% of the dwelling coverage amount, but you have to prove the value to claim it.
+When you file for a total loss, you'll be asked to provide a detailed list of everything you owned — with descriptions, estimated values, and ideally proof of purchase.

 The gap between what you remember and what you actually owned is where most homeowners lose money.